alexschickele/bluecloud/readme.md

 This function uses the following user-defined input parameters:

--   `config_file`: the location of the config file `00a_config.R`
+-   `bluecloud.wd`: the location of the pipeline root.
+Accepts a pathway string if different than the pathway defined in the `00a_config.R` in section 3.1.3.

 -   `HYPERPARAMETERS`: numeric dataframe of hyperparameters to be tested.
 With `LEARNING_RATE` numeric vector of learning rates to test, `N_Q` integer vector of quantiles to use for tree splitting, `MEAN_LEAF` : minimum number of data per leaf (i.e. after splitting).
-For more detailed informations, see <https://mbtr.readthedocs.io/en/latest/mbtr.html#module-mbtr.mbtr>.
+For more detailed information, see <https://mbtr.readthedocs.io/en/latest/mbtr.html#module-mbtr.mbtr>.
+The pre-defined hyperparameters in this example already correspond to optimal parameters for the model, for most `query_data()` results.

 -   `relative`: if `TRUE`, the targets are calculated as relative abundance between each clusters.
 This option is better suited to explore the genomic composition of plankton.